 And suddenly we are back.
 Our interstellar ship is hovering over the blue wolf’s head, like a worm on a hook.

-For a moment, I think: Oh, the wolf thing has generated an illusion to mock us, that it has submerged us in a long, collective dream of paradise before destroying us utterly.
-But it’s somehow worse.
-Its Power has actually reeled us back through time, ripping us from what was a real paradise, one we had really found, to once again lay prostrate before itself.
+For a moment, I think: so our paradise hadn’t been real.
+The wolf had only generated a beautiful illusion to mock us.
+But it’s worse.
+The paradise had been real, but the wolf has reeled us back through time, ripping us from what was our very real home, one we had really found, to once again dangle us over its vast maw.

-It’s horrible.
 It can do this.
-It can fucking do this.
+It can actually do this.

 What the hell is this thing?
-What the hell is it doing, just brooding here, outside the universe?
+What is it doing, just brooding here, outside the universe?